• Skip to primary navigation

 Input Side Connections:

-• Guitar cable goes to Input.
+• First, guitar cable goes to Input.

-• Then it goes to 220k resistor and it cuts some high sounds and matches guitar to circuit.
+• Then it goes to 220k resistor and it cuts some high sounds and matches guitar to circuit and this connects to base of first BC547 transistor.

 Second Transistor:

-• Also base connects to two 1N4148 diodes in reverse which then connects to 10uF output capacitor.
+• Also base connects to two 1N4148 diodes in reverse which then connects to 10uF output capacitor and this capacitor helps clean noise.

 Power Filtering: